quicwg/multipath/draft-ietf-quic-multipath.md

 The endhost can use all the paths in the "Active" state, provided that the congestion control and flow control currently allow sending of new data on a path.
+Note that if a path became idle timeout, endpoints SHOULD send PATH_ABANDONED frame before closing the path.

 In the "Closing" state, the endhost SHOULD NOT send packets on this path anymore, as there is no guarantee that the peer can still map